llvm/llvm-project/llvm/docs/LangRef.rst

     address space 0, this property only affects the default value to be used when creating globals without additional contextual information (e.g. in LLVM passes).
+``U<address space>``
+    Specifies the undesirable address space for a target.
+This specification does not define a new address space; it must correspond to a valid, existing address space and be capable of lossless conversion to other address spaces.
+If this specification is absent, it indicates that the target does not have such an address space.

 .. _alloca_addrspace: